9 Samsara Competitors and Alternatives in 2026

 Our Recommendation

 Samsara is a good product for regulated fleets that need ELD compliance and AI dashcams.
-If you're running CDL drivers on FMCSA-regulated routes, the platform justifies its price.
+If you're running CDL drivers on FMCSA-regulated routes and can negotiate well below the $39-94/month list prices, the platform justifies itself.

-- Just need location tracking: Airpinpoint. $11.99/device, no contract, any asset type.
+- Just need location tracking: Airpinpoint. $11.99/device, no contract, any asset type, published pricing.
 Start here.

-The biggest mistake businesses make with fleet tracking is buying an enterprise platform for a simple problem.
-If you need to know where your trailers, tools, and equipment are, a $29 AirTag with a $11.99/month Airpinpoint subscription does exactly that.
-Save the Samsara budget for the vehicles that actually need it.
+The most expensive mistake in fleet tracking is buying an enterprise platform for a simple problem, then discovering at renewal what the contract you signed actually allows.
+If you need to know where your trailers, tools, and equipment are, a $29 AirTag with an $11.99/month Airpinpoint subscription does exactly that, at a price you never have to negotiate.

 Our Solution